-Christine Duffy is president of Carnival Cruise Line, the biggest brand of Miami-based global cruise industry leader Carnival Corp., the world’s largest leisure travel company.
-As president, she captains a company that sails a fleet of 26 ships, annually hosts 5.2 million guests and employs more than 40,000 people who hail from more than 110 nations around the globe.
-She joined Carnival Cruise Line in 2015 after a successful tenure as president and CEO of the Cruise Lines International Association (CLIA), which represents the $120 billion global cruise industry.
+Christine Duffy is president of Carnival Cruise Line, certified as a Great Place to Work and the flagship brand of Miami-based global cruise industry leader Carnival Corp., the world’s largest leisure travel company.
+As president, she captains a company that sails a fleet of 24 ships, annually hosts nearly six million guests and employs more than 43,000 people who hail from 110 nations around the globe.
+Celebrating six years with Carnival Cruise Line, Christine joined the company in 2015 after a successful tenure as president and CEO of the Cruise Lines International Association (CLIA), which represents the $120 billion global cruise industry.

 Christine joined the cruise industry in 2011 when she was named president and CEO of CLIA.
 While at CLIA, she elevated the industry’s profile before consumers, regulators, industry stakeholders and the media; led the adoption of the Cruise Passenger Bill of Rights to enhance the industry’s commitment to passenger safety, comfort and care; managed the industry response to several high-profile crises; and consolidated a network of 15 cruise industry organizations into one global association.

 Prior to CLIA, Christine spent 10 years at Maritz Travel Company, the world’s largest corporate meeting, events and incentive travel company where she served six years as president and CEO.
 In this capacity, she worked directly with a variety of Fortune 500 corporations in the automotive, pharmaceutical, financial services and technology sectors.